Overview of our 2020 Customer Service Benchmark Report

 Customer Service Benchmark

 We’re excited to announce the launch of our inaugural Customer Service Benchmark Report.
 In this edition, we dig deep into the email customer support of retail and consumer goods companies.
-With support now a differentiator and business driver, the state of email customer support is surprising.
-While some companies wowed us with quick resolutions and going above and beyond to wow customers, on average, retail and consumer goods companies have a long way to go.
+With top customer service now a differentiator and business driver, the state of email customer support is surprising.
+Some support teams wowed us with quick resolutions and going above and beyond to create satisfied customers.
+On average, however, retail and consumer goods companies have a long way to go.

 To download a copy of the full report, visit here.